Private weekly AV systems mentorship

 One meeting.
 One verdict, in writing.
 If you don’t need me after that, I’ll be the one who says so.

 Holding a big AV quote instead?
-Ask for “7 questions to smoke test your integrator’s quote” — free, and it might be all you need.
+Mention it above and ask for “7 questions to smoke test your integrator’s quote” - free, and it might be all you need.